-- 3.1 Promote local programs and services through Council's Gambling Alternatives Program. - 3.2 Request the Alliance for Gambling Reform to undertake a survey of its Leadership Councils, to determine the relationship between gaming venues, sports clubs and community organisations.
-This includes sponsorships, grants and subsidised venue hire. - 3.3 Work with venue operators to restrict the inclusion of additional EGMs on Council-owned land.
-(Note: A current lease is in place for the only EGM operator on Council-owned land, the Yarraville-Footscray Bowling Club a not-for-profit organisation.
+- 3.1 Request the Alliance for Gambling Reform to undertake a survey of its Leadership Councils, to determine the relationship between gaming venues, sports clubs and community organisations.
+This includes sponsorships, grants and subsidised venue hire. - 3.2 Continue to work with local sports clubs to implement and promote the Love the Game Sporting Club Program.
+(Love the Game is an initiative of the Victorian Responsible Gambling Foundation.
+The program aims to reduce the exposure of young people to sports betting promotions and to disrupt the 'normalisation' of betting on sport.) - 3.3 Work with venue operators to restrict the inclusion of additional EGMs on Council-owned land.
+(Note: A current lease is in place for the only EGM operator on Council-owned land.
 This allows for a maximum of 40 EGMs.
-The venue currently has 29 EGMs and its lease expires in January 2024). - 3.4 Work with the Yarraville-Footscray Bowling Club during the current lease to ensure the continued implementation of gambling harm minimisation measures included in lease. - 3.5 No future leases will be provided to any new gaming operator seeking a facility on Council-owned land. - 3.6 Do not approve gambling promotional material in Council-owned facilities or on Council's websites (with the exception of Yarraville-Footscray Bowling Club). - 3.7 Council will not hold official meetings, events or community activities at gaming venues in the City of Maribyrnong. - 3.8 Continue with Council's endorsed plans for investing and renewing Council-owned community infrastructure.
+The venue currently has 29 EGMs and its lease expires in January 2024). - 3.4 Work with any gaming venue located on Council-owned land to ensure the continued implementation of gambling harm minimisation measures included in lease. - 3.5 No future leases will be provided to any new gaming operator seeking a facility on Council-owned land. - 3.6 Do not approve gambling promotional material in Council-owned facilities or on Council's websites (with the exception of any gaming venue located in a Council-owned building). - 3.7 Council will not host events or community activities at gaming venues.